LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/creating-buttons-and-banners.md

 ## Creating accessible engagements

-The LiveEngage visitor experience meets disability accessibility requirements and follows stringent industry standards, including ADA and WCAG 2.0 AA compliance.
+The Conversational Cloud visitor experience meets disability accessibility requirements and follows stringent industry standards, including ADA and WCAG 2.0 AA compliance.
 This applies to the engagement window, engagements and surveys for both the desktop and mobile web (iOS and Android).

 **The following features are supported out-of-the-box for all engagement types:**